Skip to content

 Tuition Details

 The Graduate Certificate in Clinical Research Practice program at GW consists of 15 credit hours.
-Please find the cost per credit hour and total estimated program costs here.
+Please find the cost per credit hour and total estimated program costs here

 Note: Tuition rates are subject to change and additional fees may vary by program.
-Please call at (844) 386-7323 for more information.

 Meet the Program Director